ModelCloud/GPTQModel/README.md

 ## How is GPTQModel different from AutoGPTQ?

-GPTQModel is an opinionated fork/refactor of AutoGPTQ with latest bug fixes, more model support, faster quant inference, faster quantization, better quants (as measured in PPL) and a pledge from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+GPTQModel is an opinionated fork/refactor of AutoGPTQ with latest bug fixes, more model support, faster quant inference, faster quantization, better quants (as measured in PPL) and a pledge from the ModelCloud team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 ## Mission Statement

 We want GPTQModel to be highly focused on GPTQ based quantization and target inference compatibility with HF Transformers, vLLM, and SGLang.

-## Major Changes/Advantage vs AutoGPTQ
+## Major Changes (Advantages) vs AutoGPTQ

 * `Sym=False` Support.
 AutoGPTQ has unusable `sym=false`.
 (Re-quant required)
 * `lm_head` module quant inference support for further vram reduction.